 Mining and oil and gas activity

 Generally, mining and oil and gas companies are allowed a 100% deduction for grassroots exploration costs.
 Other development costs are deductible at the rate of 30% on a declining-balance basis.
-Generally, for expenses incurred after 20 March 2013, pre-production mine development expenses are treated as ‘Canadian development expenses’ (CDEs) (30% declining balance) instead of as ‘Canadian exploration expenses’ (CEEs) (100% deduction).
-In addition, mining expenses incurred after 28 February 2015 that relate to environmental studies, and community consultations that are required to obtain an exploration permit or meet a legal or informal obligation under the terms of the permit, will be treated as CEEs, which may provide an immediate 100% deduction.
+Generally, pre-production mine development expenses are treated as ‘Canadian development expenses’ (CDEs) (30% declining balance) instead of as ‘Canadian exploration expenses’ (CEEs) (100% deduction).
+In addition, mining expenses incurred that relate to environmental studies, and community consultations that are required to obtain an exploration permit or meet a legal or informal obligation under the terms of the permit, will be treated as CEEs, which may provide an immediate 100% deduction.

-For oil and gas expenses generally incurred after 2018, expenditures related to drilling or completing a discovery well (or building a temporary access road to, or preparing a site of, any such well) are classified as CDEs, instead of as CEEs.
+Oil and gas expenditures related to drilling or completing a discovery well (or building a temporary access road to, or preparing a site of, any such well) are classified as CDEs.

 For assets acquired before 2025, CCA rates are:

 - 30% for equipment used in natural gas liquefaction (returning to 8% in 2025), and